taylorhcarroll/DataStructures-and-algos-notes/Section5-ProblemSolvingPatterns/27-problemSolvingPatterns.md

 ## Frequency Pattern

-This pattern uses objectzs or sets to collect values/frequencies of values This can often avoid the need for nested loops or O(n^2) operations with arrays/strings
+This pattern uses objects or sets to collect values/frequencies of values This can often avoid the need for nested loops or O(n^2) operations with arrays/strings

 Example: